A process calculus with finitary comprehended terms: Concluding Remarks

+We have introduced the notion of an \ACP\ process algebra.
+The set of equations that have been taken to characterize \ACP\ process algebras is a revision of the axiom system \ACP.
+We consider this revision worth mentioning of itself, if only because it removes the need to have a constant for each atomic action.
+We have also introduced the notion of a meadow enriched \ACP\ process algebra.
+This notion is a simple generalization of the notion of an \ACP\ process algebra to processes in which data are involved, the mathematical structure of data being a meadow.
+The primary mathematical structure for calculations is unquestionably a field, and a meadow differs from a field only in that the multiplicative inverse operation is made total by imposing that the multiplicative inverse of zero is zero.
+Therefore, we consider the combination of \ACP\ process algebras and meadows made in this paper, a combination with potentially many applications.

-For all associative operators from the signature of meadow enriched \ACP\ process algebras, we have introduced variable-binding operators as generalizations.
+For all associative operators from the signature of meadow enriched \ACP\ process algebras that are not of an auxiliary nature, we have introduced variable-binding operators as generalizations.
 Thus, we have obtained a process calculus whose terms can be interpreted in all meadow enriched \ACP\ process algebras.
 We have shown that the use of variable-binding operators that bind variables with a two-valued range can already have a major impact on the size of terms, and that the impact can be further increased if we add an identity element for sequential composition to meadow enriched \ACP\ process algebras.
-In addition, we have demonstrated that we do not need variable-binding operators for all associative operators on processes if we add a sort of process sequences and the right operators on process sequences to meadow enriched \ACP\ process algebras.
+In addition, we have demonstrated that there is an alternative to introducing variable-binding operators for several associative operators on processes if we add a sort of process sequences and suitable operators on process sequences to meadow enriched \ACP\ process algebras.

 All variable-binding operators of the calculus associated with meadow enriched \ACP\ process algebras can be eliminated from all terms of the calculus by means of its axioms, and all terms of the calculus can be directly interpreted in meadow enriched \ACP\ process algebras.
 Therefore, although they yield a calculus, we consider these variable-binding operators to constitute a process algebraic feature.
-Fitting them in with an algebraic framework does not involve any serious theoretical complication.
+Fitting them in an algebraic framework does not involve any serious theoretical complication.